Etsy Digital Download Pricing: How to Price Printables, Templates, and Files

 Digital downloads are attractive because there is no physical inventory, no postage label, and no packing table.
 But "no shipping" does not mean "no cost."
 Etsy fees still apply, listing work still takes time, and low prices can make paid traffic or discounts unprofitable.

-This guide explains how to price digital downloads such as printable planners, wall art, sewing patterns, SVG bundles, templates, and made-to-order digital files.
+Use the pricing steps below for digital downloads such as printable planners, wall art, sewing patterns, SVG bundles, templates, and made-to-order digital files.

 Understand the Two Digital Product Models